techninja/cncserver/API.md

  * Tools can't be changed here.
 See `/tools` resource below.
  * Request will not complete until movement is actually complete, though you can send more requests through separate channels.
- * Passing the variable `ignoreTimeout` as `1` for x/y movements will finish the request immediately, even though it may still be moving to that position.
-In those cases, the response will return a `202 Accepted` instead of a `200 OK`.
+ * All movement requests that take time to complete will return a `202 Accepted` as otherwise the connection would be held open and possibly timeout.
+Pass the variable `waitForCompletion: true` to have the request return only when the movement is fully completed.
- * `lastDuration` in return data can be used in conjunction with ignoreTimeout to allow the client to manage timings instead of waiting on the server.
+ * `lastDuration` in return data can be used to allow the client to manage timings instead of waiting on the server.
  * Absolute measurement is only supported by bot configurations that define `maxAreaMM` width and height.
 For non-planar bots like the EggBot, absolute measurements of the X axis could never reliably match to real world constants as